How to Use Microsites

 Template (included)

 Fastest to deploy.
 You control logo, colors, and copy blocks.
-Great for pilots and Tier-2/Tier-3.
+Great for pilots and Tier-2/Tier-3 accounts.

-A high-converting 1:1 landing page that reflects your site's look/feel and conversion strategy.
-Use it again and again with different prospects.
+A high-converting 1:1 landing page that reflects your site's look/feel.
+Recommended for Tier-1.
+Use it again and again.

 Both paths accept the same inputs.
 Both produce a unique microsite URL per prospect.